Nike-Inc/wingtips/README.md

 * [wingtips-core](wingtips-core/README.md) - The core library providing the majority of the distributed tracing functionality.
 * [wingtips-servlet-api](wingtips-servlet-api/README.md) - A plugin for Servlet-based applications for integrating distributed tracing with a simple Servlet Filter.
+* [wingtips-zipkin](wingtips-zipkin/README.md) - A plugin providing easy Zipkin integration by converting Wingtips spans to Zipkin spans and sending them to a Zipkin server.

 ## Table of Contents